ArtisanMobile/devdocs/_posts/2013-10-22-getting-started.md

 {% endhighlight %}

 ###User Profile Variables for Advanced Targeting
-The methods setGender:, setUserAge:, and setUserAddress: can all be used for Advanced Targeting in Optimize.
+The methods **setGender:**, **setUserAge:**, and **setUserAddress:** can all be used for Advanced Targeting in Optimize.
 These deminions can also be used for creating segments and reporting.

-The setGender: method expects one of the following values: ARGenderFemale, ARGenderMale, ARGenderNA or nil;
+The **setGender:** method expects one of the following values: ARGenderFemale, ARGenderMale, ARGenderNA or nil;

 {% highlight objective-c %}
 [ARProfileManager setGender:ARGenderFemale];
 {% endhighlight %}

-The setUserAge: method expects a NSNumber object with an integer value or nil.
+The **setUserAge:** method expects a NSNumber object with an integer value or nil.

 {% highlight objective-c %}
 [ARProfileManager setUserAge:[NSNumber numberWithInteger:22]];
 {% endhighlight %}

-The setUserAddress: method expects a String containg an address that can be geo-located.
+The **setUserAddress:** method expects a String containg an address that can be geo-located.

 {% highlight objective-c %}
 [ARProfileManager setUserAddress:@"1 Lincoln Financial Field Way, Philadelphia, PA 19147"];
 {% endhighlight %}

 <div class="note note-hint">
   <p>Hint: The address needs to be in CLGeocoder format.
 Unrecognized or unparseable address strings will automatically be converted to 0&deg;N / 0&deg;E.</p>
 </div>